-I like adding cream cheese to goat cheese to give it an extra creamy texture.
+I like adding cream cheese to the goat cheese to give it an extra creamy texture.
 Warm both in a microwave and mix equal parts together.
 If you are like me and don’t have microwave, warm in your oven or toaster oven, just until soft enough to mix.

 A little red onion or shallot gives the bruschetta a little flavor and texture.
+Remember to cut finely.

+Basil brings this all home.
 To make basil ribbons, stack basil leaves and roll up tight, then thinly slice.